 - Grades of W, X, F and I will be counted as hours attempted but will not be counted as hours successfully passed.

 - Students may receive financial aid for developmental classes as defined in the university catalog.
 Developmental courses are taken as no credit because they do not count toward graduation credits, but they do count in determining the percentage of credit hours attempted for SAP.

-3. Quantitative Progress: Maximum Time to Complete a Degree/Program (MTF)
+3. Maximum Time to Complete a Degree/Program (MTF):

-- When an undergraduate student’s attempted hours reach 150% of the required hours for the degree (192 hrs.), the aid will be suspended unless the time frame is extended.
-This can be done by speaking with your advisor about a max timeframe plan.
-All transfer credits count towards the MTF, also the act of adding majors or minors is not a plausible circumvention.
+- When an undergraduate student’s attempted hours reach 150% of the required hours for the degree (192 hours), the aid will be suspended unless the time frame is extended.
+This can be done by speaking with your advisor about a max time frame (MTF) plan.
+All transfer credits count towards the MTF.
+The act of adding majors or minors is not a plausible circumvention.

 - Graduate degrees must be completed by the length of time standards established and monitored by Graduate Studies.

-This policy governs the following programs: Federal Pell Grant, Federal Work Study (FWS), Federal Supplemental Educational Opportunity Grant (SEOG), Federal Perkins Loan, Federal Direct Subsidized Stafford Loan, Federal Direct Unsubsidized Stafford Loan, Federal Direct Parent Loan for Undergraduate Students (PLUS), Federal TEACH Grant, Ohio College Opportunity Grant (OCOG), All Cleveland State University Grants.
+This policy governs the following programs: Federal Pell Grant, Federal Work Study (FWS), Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Direct Subsidized Stafford Loan, Federal Direct Unsubsidized Stafford Loan, Federal Direct Parent Loan for Undergraduate Students (PLUS), Federal Direct PLUS Loan for Graduate/Professional Students, Federal TEACH Grant, Ohio College Opportunity Grant (OCOG), and various CSU Scholarships/Grants.